 FEMALE PROMISE SEEKERS SERIES

 Have you been fervently praying, believing, and expecting God to answer a promise that He gave you years ago?
-Or perhaps cancer knocked on your door and you’re waiting for Jesus to answer with that good report that He promised.
-Well, Abraham waited 20 years for Isaac; the woman with the issue of blood bled for 12 years, and Hannah was grieved in her spirit because she didn’t have a child.
+Or perhaps cancer knocked on your door, and you’re waiting for Jesus to answer with that good report that He promised.
+Well, Abraham waited 20 years for Isaac; the woman with the issue of blood bled waited for 12 years, and Hannah was grieved in her spirit because she didn’t have a child.

 Let’s discover how God answered three women who, by faith, sought their promise through prayer and supplication.